enocgit/alx-zero_day/0x03-git/README.md

-This project is about learning git and github
+This project is about learning git and github.
+I added this line in github interface which isn't a good thing.